 Tohill says the challenge is to join the dots and present the data to the business in a meaningful way.
-“We’d started by using Jet Reports’ Essentials package, which was very successful – but, there were some limitations, including that it took data directly off the ERP systems and that meant performance limitations; it could put out reports, but these were static and not very user friendly.”
+“We’d started by using Jet Reports package, which was very successful – but, there were some limitations, including that it took data directly off the ERP systems and that meant performance limitations; it could put out reports, but these were static and not very user friendly.”

 Excel, says Tohill, is a solution that the business is comfortable with.
 “That meant from a change management perspective, things were easy – and Excel is a powerful tool for data analysis.”

-Having used Jet Enterprise for over 18 months, Tohill confirms that EMD has had ample opportunity to put it through its paces.
+Having used Jet Reports for over 18 months, Tohill confirms that EMD has had ample opportunity to put it through its paces.
 Notably, he says getting it up and running for the first time, and delivering actionable intelligence, took just a matter of weeks.
 “It’s not a big, Tier-1 solution; it requires some infrastructure, but you can flick that up pretty quickly these days and the client install is straightforward.
 Being so closely tied to Dynamics meant that within a few hours of completing the implementation, it produced a few standard cubes that were immediately useable and from which we started to build a suite of reports.”

 He agrees that there is nothing more satisfying than seeing immediate results from an investment.
 “Absolutely, that’s what you want.
 Within hours we were running pivots across cubes from a number of data sources.”

-This approach, Tohill continues, meant it was possible to get to grips with Jet Enterprise while establishing how to get the best value from it.
+This approach, Tohill continues, meant it was possible to get to grips with Jet Reports while establishing how to get the best value from it.
 “We built and presented those reports to the business to demonstrate what was possible and to start driving demand within the business for those insights.
 Once we whet the appetite, the business started to demand more.”

-Subsequently, the company employed a BI specialist to drive the performance and value of the data in its information systems, ably supported by Jet Enterprise.
+Subsequently, the company employed a BI specialist to drive the performance and value of the data in its information systems, ably supported by Jet Reports.
 “As a result, we’ve got consistency of measures and reporting across the four business units.
-We have more reports which are easily produced; key performance indicators are made available to all – and that helps focus people – and we’ve had numerous examples where decisions are made on the basis of reports from Jet Enterprise.
+We have more reports which are easily produced; key performance indicators are made available to all – and that helps focus people – and we’ve had numerous examples where decisions are made on the basis of reports from Jet Reports.
 Where the supporting reports might once have taken two weeks or more, we get it in half an hour.”